 So while it is true that the CDC has its obvious bias, be mindful that bias is not the same thing as fraud, especially in any and every particular instance in question.
 Vaccine skeptics, I am definitely on your side.
 But it’s time to wake up.
 Constantly playing the corruption card doesn’t help move things forward.
-It’s time to let go of Hooker, Wakefield, Thompson, and the alleged CDC scandal, and start talking about healthy user bias.
+It’s time to let go of Hooker, Wakefield, Thompson, and the alleged CDC scandal, and start talking about reasonable criticisms like confounding by contraindication.
 That actually has the potential to turn the tide.
-Bad arguments can never be effective in changing vaccine policy or the direction of research.
+Bad arguments and online harassment can never be effective in changing vaccine policy or the direction of research.
 Only good arguments can.

 Conclusion – We’ve Been Duped… By Ourselves

 Hooker and Wakefield have construed the 2004 DeStefano et al. study in ways that are demonstrably false.
 How this happened is debatable.
 Did they just not read the documents well?
 Did they intentionally misrepresent them?
-Have their own personal histories of being painfully marginalized affected their judgement?
+Have their own personal histories of being marginalized affected their judgement?
 (In my opinion, Wakefield was excessively maligned following his original retracted 1998 paper.
 Though not free of fault, the controversy is not nearly so black and white as has been uncritically popularized, and there is much to be said in his defense.28,29) Whatever the case may be, it doesn’t really matter.
 The bigger issue is that we all allowed ourselves to believe a story without scrutiny, and without realizing that – even if true – it would not at all change the bigger picture.
-On the other hand, healthy user bias does change the bigger picture.
+On the other hand, confounding by contraindication does change the bigger picture.